`homeboy build`

 Description

-Resolves a build command from the component’s linked extension and runs it in the component’s local_path.
+Runs the component’s local build quality gate by resolving a build command from the component’s linked extension and executing it in the component’s local_path.

-Builds are extension-owned.
+Builds are extension-owned and currently local-only.
 A component links to one build-capable extension, and Homeboy asks that extension for the command to run.
+Use runner or Lab-backed commands such as test, lint, audit, review, bench run, fuzz run, and trace for portable offload.
 One-off shell commands that do not belong in a reusable extension should live in a rig command step instead.

 Path Override